google/WebFundamentals/src/_langs/en/tools/setup/device-testing/local-server.markdown

 ## Use port-forwarding when site and device on different networks

 Your phone can't always reach the content on your development server.
 They might be on different networks.
 Moreover, you might be developing on a restricted corporate network.
+Use port forwarding when your development server and device are on different networks.

 Port forwarding on Chrome for Android makes it easy to test your development site on mobile.
 It works by creating a listening TCP port on your mobile device that maps to a particular TCP port on your development machine.
 Traffic between these ports travels through USB, so the connection doesn't depend on your network configuration.